Limulo/website-restyle2016/_posts/2017-09-18-in-out-animation.md

 }
 {% endhighlight%}

-The **Animator** class is used as part of the parent class **Circle**. inside the code note where we use the animator, here we use it to dynamically change the circle diameter:
+The **Animator** class is used as part of the parent class **Circle**; inside the code note where we use the animator.
+Animator is used to dynamically change the circle diameter:

 {% highlight c%}
 class Circle